The NHS is facing a “hugely disrupted day” after tens of thousands of workers began the biggest walk out in the service’s history.

-The Royal College of Nursing (RCN) said strikes will continue for “as long as it takes”, while the Unite union warned of a “constant cycle” of industrial action.
+The Royal College of Nursing (RCN) said strikes will continue for “as long as it takes”, while Unite warned of a “constant cycle” of industrial action.

 Nurses will strike again on Tuesday, ambulance workers again on Friday and physiotherapists on Thursday.

 NHS leaders described the “most disruptive week of strikes to date” – but urged people to seek urgent and emergency care if they need it and attend appointments as planned unless they have been contacted in advance.

 Unions in Wales largely suspended similar action after the Welsh government came forward with an improved pay offer on Friday.

 Saffron Cordery, deputy chief executive of NHS Providers, which represents NHS trusts, told Sky News: “I think it’s going to be a hugely disrupted day across the NHS.
 It’s going to be incredibly challenging.

 “With both nurses and ambulance staff out on strike today, and nurses again tomorrow – and we’ve got physiotherapist later in the week and some ambulance staff again on Friday – we’re planning for an incredibly disrupted week.”

 She said hospital leaders will need to “step away” from day-to-day tasks, including clearing the backlog of care and implementing the Government’s new Urgent and Emergency Care plan.